Hawaii

 Design-Build Impact: Design approvals from the Office of the State Architect for state construction projects that would be classified as design bid-build projects would be required, however design-build projects would be exempt from this requirement.

-Last Action: January 30, 2026: The bill was referred to the SENATE Committee on WAYS and MEANS
+Last Action: February 12, 2026: The bill was referred to the SENATE Committee on WAYS and MEANS.
+The bill remains in Committee where a measure has been deferred.

 Status: In Committee